Confidently follow learning paths that help you develop the right skills in the right order to achieve your goals.

 This learning path will help CAD operators such as architectural drafters and modelers, confidently get up and running with Revit Architecture.
 Throughout this path, you'll learn how to start an architectural design project from concept all the way through construction documents.

 You’ll learn how to create and modify information packed building elements in a 3D environment; visualize your designs with 3D views and high quality renderings; document designs faster and possibly improve collaboration and communication amongst the various team members in a design team.

 Whether you're working on project in a professional setting or learning a new tool for studio, this path will help you get off the ground with Revit Architecture.Get Started

-Jobs: CAD Operator, Architectural Drafter, Designer, Architect, Engineer
+Skills: CAD Operator, Architectural Drafter, Designer, Architect, Engineer, Revit

 You will need to have a basic understanding of general technical drafting concepts and documents such as plans, sections, elevations and details.

 A strong foundational knowledge is always important.
 Topics covered in the beginner level include starting a basic Revit project, creating conceptual designs, developing conceptual designs and then presenting and documenting completed designs.